-- Amazon Prime: $8.25/month (but also includes free 2-day shipping on many items and access to downloadable music through Amazon Music).
+- Amazon Prime: yearly cost is roughly the same as the average monthly cost of cable (but also includes free 2-day shipping on many items and access to downloadable music through Amazon Music).
 30 day free trial available.

 - Hulu Plus: plans start at $7.99/month with optional add-on channels such as HBO, Showtime, and Cinemax.
 For access to TV channels and major networks, this is the way to go.
 30 day free trial available.

 - Sling: Two plans available, $20/month or $25/month, with additional add-on channel options.
 What makes Sling different than Netflix, Amazon Prime, or Hulu is the ability to stream live TV.
 7 day free trial available.

 Even if you decided to use ALL of the above, at about $55/month you would still end up paying way less than the average cable bill.

 7. Take advantage of services/programs offered by your energy company:

 - Check with your company and see if they will do a free energy audit (and usually offer advice on ways you can reduce your energy usage, and thus save $).

 - Ask if they have any special optional programs which could save you money.
 For example, our energy company installed a cycling device (at no charge) which saves us about $8/month on our energy bill.